 Poetry – and why not?
 My poem won a competition!
 Below is an article cut and pasted from the Reading University website, scroll down to the bottom for my poem ‘I am the love for you’.
 Delighted to win a book of poetry, and the £200 were much appreciated too.
-This is in my previous incarnation as Heike Bruton – same old me though, photographic evidence provided.
+This is in my previous incarnation as Heike Bruton – same old me though, promise.

 Heike wins prestigious Raymond Wilson Poetry Prize with ‘I Am The Love For You’